mjoo-man/professional-website/content/bmel/index.md

 draft = false
 +++

-This work was part of an undergraduate research experience in the Spring of 2019.
-The project involved the development and testing of clamps that would avoid the stress sheilding effects present in rigid clamping of soft tissues.
+# Motivation
+Engineers use mechanical models of soft tissue to design prosthetics or synthetic grafts that can seamlessly mesh with the patients skin.

+However these mechanical models are complicated, and constructing experiments to accuratly replicate the boundary conditions the model requires special consideration.
+As part of a larger experimental program to characterize the bi-axial stress response of soft tissues, **my work** involved desiging a tensile clamp that would mitigate the stress sheilded regions of rigid clamps perpendicular to the stress direction.

+The attached final poster presents my work on the design of a fishook pulley system to transfer tensile loads to the specimen that avoids the stress sheilding effects of rigid clamps.
+The poster was presented at a final public research symposium at the end of the semester.

 <object data="https://mjoo-man.github.io/personal-website-v02/files/BMEL_Oevermann_Micah_Final_Poster.pdf" type="application/pdf" width="700px" height="700px">